How did your last project go?

 - How can we improve our internal communication?

-- What could we do differently next time to make sure all deadlines are met?
+- What could we do differently next time to ensure all deadlines are met?

-- What was the biggest success you achieved for your part of the project?
+- What was the most significant success you achieved for your part of the project?

 - How was your experience of dealing with the client?